NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Steadied Dohv-Dranna.md

     desc: "`pf2:1` (manipulate) The brain collector collects a brain of a creature that has been dead for no more than 1 minute.
 It can then use an Interact action to secure the brain in one of its empty brain blisters."

   - name: "[[Creature Family Ability Glossary/(Cryptid, Mutant) Explosive End|Explosive End]]"
     desc: "  The mutant brain collector's death reveals one last surprise as it explodes into radioactive ash.
-When it dies, it explodes, dealing 5d6 acid damage to each creature in a @Template[emanation|distance:10], with a basic DC 27 Reflex check save."
+When it dies, it explodes, dealing 5d6 acid damage to each creature in a 10-foot emanation, with a basic DC 27 Reflex check save."

   - name: "[[Creature Family Ability Glossary/(Cryptid, Mutant) Shifting Iridescence|Shifting Iridescence]]"
     desc: " (magical) Whenever the mutant brain collector takes energy damage to which it isn't resistant or immune, after taking the damage normally, it gains resistance 10 to that damage type.
 If it had a resistance to a different damage type from shifting iridescence, it replaces the old resistance with the new resistance."